The Work of a Winter 9

 Lough Ree was the closing of a circle, for there we’d worked as four for the first time:

-from St Francis’s Feast to Mischief Day, on the list of kings and genealogy of saints – sifting,
+sundown, from St Francis’s Feast to Mischief Day, on the list of kings and genealogy of

-straining dates and notes.
-On the Feast of Saint Charles of Borromeo the sisters baked apples
+saints – sifting, straining dates and notes.
+On the Feast of Saint Charles of Borromeo the

-meditation, each man lending weight to the work of the others, light streaming in the window
+silent meditation, each man lending weight to the work of the others, light streaming in

 of breath and books.
 Later – lucubration, redaction and sometimes a letter from abroad